charlesmilkjug/YTPeril-CNE/README.md

 # wait what engine r u gonna use now????????
 codename engine, can be used to make mods either with source code or without source code, lol

+its character editor is shit tho, use a Psych to Codename converter or a custom offset editor for now until when they finish the stage editor
 # HOW TO PLAY:
 - get [codename engine](https://github.com/FNF-CNE-Devs/CodenameEngine/actions)
 - extract it.